-Discover Brisbane’s oldest residential farmhouse and enjoy the Tea Terrace Cafe!
+Discover Brisbane’s oldest residential farmhouse and enjoy Farmhouse Tea

 Hidden in the bustling fringe of Brisbane’s outer suburbs is a nineteenth-century rural gem now known as Wolston Farmhouse.
 The oldest surviving residential farmhouse in the district, Wolston Farmhouse has been a key property in the portfolio of the National Trust of Australia (Queensland) since 1963.

 The visitor experience has now been enhanced with the Visitor Centre and the Tea Terrace Cafe including a number of changes giving more depth to this experience.
 At Wolston Farmhouse you can wander through rooms that embody the comfortable rural lifestyle of previous owners.
-Afterwards you can relax on the classic wide verandah overlooking the lush green farmland and enjoy a delightful Farmhouse cafe experience at the Tea Terrace Cafe, offering delectable sweet and savoury treats and Farmhouse high tea
+Afterwards you can relax on picnic tables on the lush green farmland and enjoy a selection of sandwiches and biscuits available at our kiosk, otherwise, book into our 10:30am or 12:30pm Farmhouse tea offering delectable sweet and savoury treats.

 Established by Dr Stephen Simpson, Wolston Farmhouse was constructed in 1852 on 640 acres he purchased on the banks of the Brisbane River, half way between Brisbane and Ipswich.
 He established a horse and cattle station there, naming it after his Warwickshire birthplace.
 Stephen Simpson was a learned man—a doctor, Justice of the Peace, Police Magistrate and later member of the first Legislative Council of Queensland.
 Little wonder he was appointed Crown Commissioner of Lands following the closure of the Moreton Bay penal colony in the 1840s.